neondatabase/website/content/docs/connect/choose-connection.md

 enableTableOfContents: true
 ---

-When setting up your application’s connection to your Neon Postgres database, you need to make two main choices: the type of driver and the type of connection.
-This flowchart will guide you through these options.
+When setting up your application’s connection to your Neon Postgres database, you need to make two main choices:

+- **Postgres driver type**: Serverless driver vs. TCP-based driver
+- **Connection type**: pooled vs. unpooled

+This flowchart will guide you through these selections.

 ## Choosing your connection type: flowchart